ayankhanakaak/Battery-Notifier/README.md

 ## ⭐ Support

-If you find this useful, consider giving the GitHub repository a star once published!
+If you find this useful, consider giving the GitHub repository a star!